Projects & Programs

 Rana Village at 29th & Pleasant

-Mill and Overlay for the Greenway
+Greenway Repaving: Mill and Overlay

 29th Avenue Closure at the Greenway

 We worked with neighbors and organizations from the Seward neighborhood to support a test closure of 29th Avenue at the Greenway, to calm traffic and create a safer connection to the Greenway.
 This project has generated much support and we have joined others in asking that the closure be permanent.
 So far, Public Works has not committed to the closure despite significant neighborhood and Greeway user support.

 Stop Signs in Uptown